Exploring#

 Set up#

 For an explorer to be displayed in a notebook you need to load the hvPlot extension, which happens automatically when you execute an import like import hvplot.pandas.
 You could also just run hvplot.extension('bokeh').
-If instead of building Bokeh plots you would rather build Matplotlib or Plotly plots, simply execute once hvplot.extension('matplotlib') or hvplot.extension('matplotlib') before displaying the explorer.
+If instead of building Bokeh plots you would rather build Matplotlib or Plotly plots, simply execute once hvplot.extension('matplotlib') or hvplot.extension('plotly') before displaying the explorer.

 Instantiate#